Mythical Animals in Chinese Culture

 Gong Fu lived in heaven in the beginning, but was banished into a river and was repressed under a huge turtle shell after he had made a mistake.
 A thousand years later, he was released from the shell, but could never come back to heaven anymore.
-During this period, he had protected human from huge flood and evil monsters for several times.
+During this period, he had protected humans from huge floods and evil monsters several times.

 Gradually, more and more people carved his image on bridges and big drainage systems to honor him, hoping that he could continue protecting human beings.